JoshuaStapleton21/BostonHousing/README.md

 We will make use of a [Jupyter Notebook](http://ipython.org/notebook.html) for development.

 The primary code is provided in the 'BostonHousing.ipynb' notebook file.
-This code trains three machine learning models the boston.txt data.
-The first model is a linear regressor, the second is a descision tree, and the third is a neural network.
+This code trains two machine learning models the boston.txt data.
+The first model is a linear regressor designed using scikit learn and the second is a neural network designed using tensorflow.